lynnfaraday/aresmush.com/_root/tutorials/code/arg-parsers.md

 - commands
 ---

+An important part of [command handling](/tutorials/code/commands) is parsing arguments.
 Arguments coming out of the `Command` class are raw strings.
 Ares provides a variety of argument parsing utilities to handle command args that are intended to be interpreted as numbers, lists, or even complex sequences like "name=subject/message".

 ## Arg Converters